SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Ethereum applications are built using smart contracts.
 Smart contracts are programs written in languages like Solidity that produce bytecode for the Ethereum Virtual Machine or EVM, a runtime environment.
 Programs encoded in smart contracts receive messages and manipulate the blockchain ledger and are termed on-chain.

 ## Prerequisites:
-This tutorials exposes you on how to build a simple fullstack dapp (decentralized application) on the Celo network using Solidity (SmartContract) and Javascript (Frontend).
-In order for us to move futher, you need to be familiar with the following:
+This tutorial exposes you on how to build a simple fullstack dapp (decentralized application) on the Celo network using Solidity (SmartContract) and Javascript (Frontend).
+In order for us to move futher, you will need to have a basic understanding of the following:

 - Basic understanding of blockchain concepts.
 You can click **[here](https://dacade.org/communities/blockchain/courses/intro-to-blockchain) to learn.
 - Basic understanding of what a smart contract is.
 - Basic knowledge on solidity and its concepts. you can click **[here](https://dacade.org/communities/ethereum/courses/sol-101/learning-modules/dcc5e8e2-bc22-49a6-ace7-23ec7fcc81d5) to learn
 - Basic knowledge of HTML and Javascript.
-- Familiarity with the command line.
+- Basic understanding on the command line.

 ## Requirements:
 - Access to a computer with internet connection and a chrome web browser.